jdhao/blog_source/temperature_in_softmax.md

 If we use a parameter of $\tau = 0.07$, however, the loss will now become literally 0.0.
 So using $\tau$ in this case will help collapse the probability distribution to positive pairs and reduce the loss.

+MoCo *borrows* this value to [Unsupervised Feature Learning via Non-Parametric Instance Discrimination](https://arxiv.org/pdf/1805.01978.pdf), which says:

+> τ is important for supervised feature learning [43], and also necessary for tuning the concentration of v on our unit sphere.

+Ref 43 refers to paper [NormFace: L2 Hypersphere Embedding for Face Verification](https://arxiv.org/abs/1704.06369).
 In NormFace Sec.
 3.3, the authors show theoretically why it is necessary to use a scaling factor[^1] in softmax loss.
 Basically, if we do not use a scaling factor, the lower bound for the loss is high, and we can not learn a good representation of image features.